1.3 National youth strategy

 The division ‘Subsidising and recognising’ is responsible for recognising, subsidising, advising and evaluating the actors of the diverse decrees within the Flemish policy.
 The division has four teams.
 Three teams monitor the policymaking process sector by sector and one team is concerned with implementing the integral file management.

+In addition to those above, there are also other national public bodies who are directly involved in youth policies.
 All the departments and the internal and external independent agencies of the Flemish Authority who were designated for this purpose by the Flemish Government have to appoint an official as the point of contact with regards to policy on the rights of youth and children.
-The role of these points of contact for the said policy is as follows:
+The role of these points of contact for the youth and children's rights policy is as follows:

 - To contribute to the creation of future Flemish youth policy plans